LearnFintech

 income Source95%

-$12.2B revenue with ~33% estimated margins — one of the most profitable private companies
+~$13.5B estimated revenue with ~30%+ margins — one of the most profitable private companies in the world

 asset Validation94%